BODY-TYPE / EXERCISE INFO

 Feet together and dumbbells held above you, arms extended.
 Bring the dumbbells to your shoulders as you step laterally into a side lunge.
 Heels down, push the bottom back and allow the torso to hinge forwards slightly from the hips.
 Step together and repeat to the other side.

-Stand in a slight squat position with your shoulders retracted, arms extended and hold the band at chest height.
-Pull the band towards you with your elbows slightly raised.
+Stand in a squat position with your shoulders retracted, arms extended and the cable at chest height.
+Using a wide grip bar pull the cable towards you with your elbows slightly raised.
 Draw your shoulder blades down and together then extend the arms.
+Maintain the squat position throughout the exercise.

 DEADLIFT — Kettlebell